 Some people search for a luxury workplace similar to the ones NeueHouse Hollywood provides, others are more ascetic and require only basic amenities as long as their membership is cost-efficient.

-So what are the main types of coworking spaces available in the market?
+So what are the main types of coworking spaces available in the market and what type does your space belong to?
 This article is aimed to update you on that.

-Coworking spaces of this type are usually located in downtowns of large cities.
-They dazzle with beautiful, professionally designed interiors.
-The centers are staffed with community managers, offer yummy snacks, and cater mainly to established businesses and well-funded startups.
+Coworking spaces of this type are usually located in the downtowns of large cities.
+They dazzle with beautiful, professionally designed interiors and grant their tenants experiences of five-star hotels.
+The centers are staffed with community managers, offer delicious, restaurant-level snacks, and cater mainly to established businesses and well-funded startups that lease big offices there.

 Membership fees are far from being low at luxury coworking brands.
 Sometimes community in such spaces is divided by floor or membership type.
 The culture of luxury coworking spaces depends on members that attend the events and interact with one another.
 You won't see everyone every day here.